-The first Firestorm was an amalgam of two people - high school student Ronnie Raymond and university Professor Martin Stein.
+The first Firestorm was an amalgam of two people - Bradley High School student Ronnie Raymond and Vandermeer University Professor Martin Stein.

 When Raymond and Professor Stein split, however, problems emerged.
 Stein couldn't remember his time as Firestorm, and could not trigger the hero's manifestation.
 When his time as Firestorm ended, Stein would often find himself in a strange place or situation, with no memory of how he got there.
 He turned to alcohol and was bent on self-destruction.
 Unfortunately when Stein took to drinking, the Firestorm persona would sometimes appear inebriated when summoned.
 Eventually Ronnie revealed the truth about Firestorm to Professor Stein, and he slowly began to remember his double life as Firestorm.
 Ronnie, and Stein later became great friends.
 Unfortunately they had to be very careful as both of them had the ability to summon the Firestorm persona.
 It wasn't until Ronnie showed the Professor photos of the merger was he able to recall any time as Firestorm.
 Eventually he developed the ability to remember his adventures thus making it easier on his consciousness.

 Raymond, on the other hand, was trying to balance the life of a student with that of being a super-hero.
 He would often find himself battling a rogues gallery of strange villains, often while trying desperately to hide his double identity.
 It was later revealed that Ronnie Raymond's actual name was Ronald Rockwell, but his surname was changed to Raymond after a gangster bombed the Rockwell's car killing Ronnie's mother in the process.